 - (a) The property cannot be used for any purpose permitted within the zone district applicable to the property; - (b) The applicant applied for a rezoning of the property but was denied by the City Council; - (c) The proposed use is the use for the property most compatible with the standards and policies set forth in the Comprehensive Plan; - (d) The proposed use will not be detrimental to nor incompatible with other uses in the neighborhood; and, - (e) The proposed use is the least traffic intensive use possible which will permit some reasonable use of the property. - (4) The Board of Adjustment shall conduct a public hearing on each variance application, with prior notice thereof pursuant to its rules and regulations. - (5) No variance shall be granted by the Board of Adjustment until a variance fee has been paid by the applicant.
 The amount of the fee shall be established by the City Council, and shall vary according to whether the variance is deemed major or minor.
 (As amended by 0-85-125.) - 17-4-4.
 MINOR VARIANCES.
-(1) The Director of Community Development may grant a variance from the application of standards relating to setback, lot area, lot width and height (satellite dish antennae only) for a particular piece of property only if: (As amended by 0-86-50.) - (a) The variance, if granted, does not deviate more than twenty (20) percent from the requirement, independent of variances granted for other requirements; provided, however, the Director may not grant variances of lot area more than ten (10) percent of the minimum lot area, and may not grant variances of lot width more than ten (10) percent of the minimum lot width, independent of variances granted for other requirements.
+(1) Upon application the Director of Community Development may grant a variance from the application of standards relating to setback, lot area, lot width, the height of a satellite dish antennae and the minimum number of required parking spaces, for a particular use on a specific piece of property only if: - The variance, if granted, does not deviate more than twenty (20) percent from the requirement, independent of variances granted for other requirements; provided, however the Director may not variances of lot area more than ten (10) percent of the minimum lot area, and may not grant variances of lot width more than (10) percent of the lot width. independent of variances granted for other requirements.
+The Director may grant variances to the number of required parking spaces up to ten (10) percent or five (5) parking spaces whichever is less.
 The intent of this provision is to provide for variances with certain percentage limitations, and further to clarify that any variance is considered to be independent of any other variance and is not to be considered cumulative.
-The Director shall have no authority to grant a variance for the purpose of qualifying any property for rezoning consideration.
-(As amended by 0-83-183.) - (b) The Director finds that the proposed variance meets each of the standards set forth in 17-4-3(1)(a) through (e).
+The Director shall have no authority to grant a variance for the purpose of qualifying any property for rezoning consideration. - (b) The Director finds that the proposed variance meets each of the standards set forth in 17-4-3(1)(a) through (e).
 (As amended by 0-81-108.) - (c) The applicant pays a variance fee in an amount established by City Council Resolution.
 (As amended by 0-85-125.) - (2) In deciding variance applications, the Director may consider whether the alleged difficulty or hardship was self-imposed.